To reauthorize the Terrorism Risk Insurance Act of 2002, and for other purposes.

 Length: 76 pages

-This bill was introduced on June 20, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 20, 2014, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying